-Access to college campuses is non-existent right now and many high school seniors may have been counting on that final visit to a college to make their decision.
+Access to college campus visits is now limited and many high school seniors may have been counting on this to make their decision.
 The reality is that many students will have to select a college during this unprecedented circumstance.

-So, what can a family do now when you can’t leave your home?
+So, what can a family do now when visiting a college may be difficult?
 Listed below are some suggestions for students:

 - Take a virtual tour

 Today, we are lucky to have the internet.
 Many colleges have virtual campus tours on their websites to show the highlights of their campus.
 Take advantage of this opportunity.
-The tour may show you parts of the campus that you have missed.
-Also, check out the school’s Facebook page.
-At Saint Joseph’s University, I found a walking tour by a current student.
+The tour may show you parts of the campus that you have missed such as the ability to check the college dorm which may be limited now.